From ATI Chennai IT and ITES Wiki

 - Advance notice of availability and upper hierarchy not throwing the spanner in the works with last minute re-deployments will make for smooth running of the courses.

 Out of the Box Thinking

-- ATI Chennai's admissions are currently being done online whilst allowing students to submit application forms by post and in person for the computer challenged.
+- NSTI Chennai's admissions are currently being done online whilst allowing students to submit application forms by post and in person for the computer challenged.
 The other institutions too can do likewise.
-This helps cut down on redundant and repetitive transcription by the ATI staff whilst ensuring accuracy besides speeding up the admission process.
+This helps cut down on redundant and repetitive transcription by the NSTI staff whilst ensuring accuracy besides speeding up the admission process.